What is Diffraction? What is the Difference between diffraction and interference?

 There are two types of diffraction: Fraunhofer diffraction and Fresnel diffraction.

 - Fraunhofer diffraction:

-If the source of light and the place where you’re receiving the light must be relatively far from the obstruction (e.g. >1 meter from a 0.1 millimeter slit or hole), this pattern is a Fraunhofer diffraction pattern and it is also known as “far-field” diffraction.
-These distances must be large enough so that the lights that arrives and leaves the obstruction and reaches the wall or screen are nearly plane waves.
+If the source of light and the place where you’re receiving the light must be relatively far from the obstruction (e.g. >1 meter from a 0.1-millimeter slit or hole), this pattern is a Fraunhofer diffraction pattern, and it is also known as “far-field” diffraction.
+These distances must be large enough so that the lights that arrive and leave the obstruction and reach the wall or screen are nearly plane waves.

-Fraunhofer diffraction is also characterized by a linear variation of the phases of the Huygens secondary waves with distance across the wavefront, as they arrive at a given point on the observing screen.
-For example the light can occur as plane waves, which we can imagine as the waves that come rolling in over the ocean.
+A linear variation of the phases of the Huygens secondary waves with distance across the wavefront also characterized Fraunhofer diffraction, as they arrive at a given point on the observing screen.
+For example, the light can occur as plane waves, which we can imagine as the waves that come rolling in over the ocean.
 These plane waves can hit an obstruction, like when ocean waves hit a dock, and travel on in a very different pattern.
 At a large (compared to the size of the obstruction) distance away from the obstruction, there will be an illumination pattern of light and dark depending on the direction from the obstruction.
 This pattern is a Fraunhofer diffraction pattern.

 - Fresnel diffraction:

 If the distance between the obstruction and the screen can be arbitrarily close, but the interesting distances are on the order of centimeters to 1 meter from a millimeter sized obstruction.
 Because these distances are not too far, this pattern is a Fresnel diffraction pattern and it is also known as “near-field” diffraction.